MichaelC3/BlandfordDelta/Delta/README.md

 ### Compiling

 Kharma is able to be compiled for both CPUs and GPUs, for our use we will be compiling using GPUs.
-To begin, we need to first clone the repository and then accomplish any of the prerequisites as described in the Kharma github page.
-Before actually building Kharma, we need to load some modules necesarry for compiling.
+To begin, we need to first clone the kharma-next branch of the repository and then accomplish any of the prerequisites as described in the Kharma github page.
+Before actually compiling Kharma, we need to load some modules within Delta.
+We can use the `module.sh` script contained here.
+From here we can run the command `./make.sh clean cuda hdf5`

+### Running Kharma

+Once compiled we can begin running simulations.
+To do that we must make use of a batch job.
+For a simulation using the parameter file `parfile.par` this will look like `sbatch ./delta.sb -i ./parfile.par`.
+It should be noted that you should output dumps, and also future plots, within the directory `/scratch/bbgv/<username>` and not within the login node of your account.
+Once the job is requested, you are free to leave, exit, get coffee or whatever you want to do, it will run in the background.
+Should you want to check on the run, you can use the command `squeue -u <yourusername>` to see how long the job has been running or if it is done.
+For more precise information, e.g. to what time the simulation has so far been run to, the `delta.sb` script also outputs an output file with the name `slurm-<jobid>.out` to the dump directory, this information can be found within it.

+If you ever need to cancel a job you can use `scancel <jobid>`.